scriptituk/xfade-easing/README.md

 `:transition='gl_cube(floating=5,unzoom=0.8)':reverse=1`
 * **custom expression**:
 set the xfade `transition` option to `custom` and the `expr` option to the concatenation of a standard easing expression and a transition expression
-(this variant does not support CSS easings).
+(this variant does not support CSS easings or reversed effects).
 *Example* (quartic-out,radial):
 `xfade=duration=3:offset=10:transition=custom:expr='st(0,P^4);`
 `st(1,atan2(X-W/2,Y-H/2)-(ld(0)-0.5)*PI*2.5);st(1,st(1,clip(ld(1),0,1))*ld(1)*(3-2*ld(1)));B*ld(1)+A*(1-ld(1))'`
-Pre-generated [expressionsvidstab](expr) can be copied verbatim from supplied files.
+Pre-generated [expressions](expr) can be copied verbatim from supplied files.

 A [CLI wrapper script](#cli-script) is provided to generate custom expressions, test videos, visual media sequences and more.
 It also facilitates generic ffmpeg filter easing – see [Easing other filters](#easing-other-filters).